Vietnam.vn - Nền tảng quảng bá Việt Nam

 Jeffries analyst Atul Goyal said the lower operating profit was more worrying than the expected drop in sales.
 Goyal explained that Sony's gaming operating profit had been in the 12-13% range for four years, and the current 6% margin was disappointing, near a decade low.

-Goyal also said that Sony's profits should have increased over the period instead of falling, as there were a number of tailwinds that could have pushed the profit figure up to 20%, such as the rise in digital game sales and Sony's PS Plus service, which has a profit margin of around 50%.
+Goyal also said that Sony's profits should have increased over the period instead of falling, as there were a number of tailwinds that could have pushed the profit figure to 20%, such as the increase in digital game sales and Sony's PS Plus service, which has a profit margin of around 50%.

 Source link